HerGousis/ROS2_Gazebo_URDF_Beginners/README.md

 ﻿# ROS2 for Beginners 2
-First, we’ll see how to create a world in Gazebo, build our own robot car, and view it in RViz and Gazebo.
+First, we’ll see how to create a world in Gazebo, build our own robot car, and view it in RViz and Gazebo .

 ## Gazebo Create World
 ### Install Gazebo